Unofficial website of the Malheur Rappellers

 Fire assignments have taken MRC crewmembers to nearly every corner of the country, to include extended suppression and fire activities in Alaska, the southwest and southeastern states.

 Crewmembers will be challenged with the opportunity to suppress fire in every fuel type the U.S. has to offer and during a typical season may be looking back at 500 to 800 hours of overtime for their efforts.
-The beauty of this profession lays in the unexpected. . . you could rappel out on an initial attack 2-man fire, be plugged in to a 20-person handcrew, throw in with an ignitions team or staff a helibase position when the buzzer goes off.
-If theres a whiff of smoke in the air, chances are there's a black shirt on the way.
+Our crewmembers are challenged frequently with a variety of missions and objectives. . . you could rappel out on an initial attack 2-man fire, be plugged in to a 20-person handcrew, throw in with an ignitions team or staff a helibase position.

 Crewmembers will be challenged with the opportunity to suppress fire in every fuel type the U.S. has to offer and during a typical season may be looking back at 500 to 800 hours of overtime for their efforts.
-The beauty of this profession lays in the unexpected. . . you could rappel out on an initial attack 2-man fire, be plugged in to a 20-person handcrew, throw in with an ignitions team or staff a helibase position when the buzzer goes off.
-If theres a whiff of smoke in the air, chances are there's a black shirt on the way.
+Our crewmembers are challenged frequently with a variety of missions and objectives. . . you could rappel out on an initial attack 2-man fire, be plugged in to a 20-person handcrew, throw in with an ignitions team or staff a helibase position.

 Prescribed Fire

 Rx fire implementation usually takes place at the head and tail ends of fire season, allowing crewmembers the opportunity to gain valuable knowledge in fire & fuels management at the beginning and end of the summer.
-With the assistance of crewmembers from MRC, the Malheur National Forest is able to maintain a comprehensive prescribed fire program, burning thousands of acres every season.
+The Malheur National Forest is able to maintain a comprehensive prescribed fire program which burns thousands of acres every season.
 Crewmembers may also expect to see Rx opportunities on neighboring forests such as the Wallowa-Whitman, Umatilla, Deschutes and Ochoco.
 In addition, crewmembers can be exposed to aerial ignition operations and may choose to explore PLDO quals.
 Fuels management qualifications and assignments are attainable for those with the desire to drag a torch or crunch the numbers.

 Click on the links up at the top or dig around in the drop-down menus to explore life here at MRC.